- Conservation status

 - In some trouble

 These are the endemic songster of our swamps and saltmarshes.
-You are more likely to hear them before you see them, yet, if you are lucky enough, there may be another nearby.
+You are more likely to hear them before you see them - and if you are lucky enough, there may be another nearby.
 While living in pairs, they communicate with a high pitched "u-tick".
 If you click two stones together, you may see one poke its head up out of its hiding spot in curiosity.
+Their wetland homes have vanished from much of Aotearoa, making every patch of habitat precious.

 Campaign Manager